Abraham Walkowitz: Isadora Duncan Drawings

 In each drawing, a new observation is recorded from the same subject.
 In the Foreword to A Demonstration of Objective, Abstract, and Non-Objective Art, Walkowitz wrote in 1913, "I do not avoid objectivity nor seek subjectivity, but try to find an equivalent for whatever is the effect of my relation to a thing, or to a part of a thing, or to an afterthought of it.
 I am seeking to attune my art to what I feel to be the keynote of an experience."
 The relaxed fluidity of his action drawings represent Duncan as subject, but ultimately reconceive the unbound movement of her dance and translates the ideas into line and shape, ending with a completely new composition.

 His interest in recording the "keynote" of experience rather than producing an objective representation of a subject is central to the composition of the Duncan drawings.
 The fluidity of the lines function simultaneously as recognizable shapes of the human body, but also trace the pathways of the dancer's movements.
 Duncan herself wrote in 1920, "...there are those who convert the body into a luminous fluidity, surrendering it to the inspiration of the soul."
 Placed into a different context, this passage could function as a description of Walkowitz's art; it is in fact taken from her essay The Philosopher’s Stone of Dancing wherein she discusses techniques to most effectively express the purest form of movement.

 Walkowitz's dedication to Duncan as a subject extended well past her untimely death in 1927.
 The works reveal shared convictions toward modernism and breaking links with the past.
 In 1958, Walkowitz told Lerner, "She (Duncan) had no laws.
 She did not dance according to the rules.
 She created.
 Her body was music.
 It was a body electric, like Walt Whitman.
 His body electrics.
 One of our greatest men, America's greatest, is Walt Whitman.
 Leaves of Grass is to me the Bible."

+Death

+Walkowitz died at the age of 84 at his home in Brooklyn, New York, on January 27, 1965.
+He was buried in Mount Lebanon Cemetery in Glendale, Queens.